* This is the Consumer Version. *

 The problem causing the blepharitis is treated when possible.
 For example, an eye drop that seems to be causing allergic contact sensitivity blepharitis can be stopped.

 For blepharitis caused by seborrheic dermatitis, treatment usually includes keeping the eyelids clean by gently scrubbing the edges of the eyelids twice a day with a wash cloth or cotton swab dipped in a dilute solution of baby shampoo (2 or 3 drops in ½ cup of warm water).
-When seborrheic dermatitis is the cause, the face and scalp must be treated as well (see Overview of Dermatitis).
+When seborrheic dermatitis is the cause, the face and scalp must be treated as well (see page Overview of Dermatitis).

 For meibomian gland dysfunction, warm compresses may help the oil to flow from the meibomian oil glands and relieve inflammation, easing the itching and burning.
-Rosacea that causes meibomian gland dysfunction should also be treated (see Rosacea : Treatment).
+Rosacea that causes meibomian gland dysfunction should also be treated (see page Rosacea : Treatment).

 To treat ulcerative blepharitis caused by bacteria, a doctor may prescribe an antibiotic ointment, such as bacitracin plus polymyxin B, gentamicin, erythromycin, or sulfacetamide, or an antibiotic taken by mouth (such as doxycycline).